yast/yast-network/doc/autoinstallation.md

 A regular installation of SUSE Linux Enterprise Server 15 SP2 is performed in a single stage.
 The auto-installation process, however, has been divided in two stages. (see https://documentation.suse.com/sles/15-SP1/single-html/SLES-autoyast/#overviewandconcept for further details)

-Thus, the proper configuration of the network according to the given profile was done during the `configuration stage`, more commonly known as the 'second stage' of the auto-installation.
+Thus, **before SLE-15-SP3**, the proper configuration of the network according to the given profile was done during the `configuration stage`, more commonly known as the 'second stage' of the auto-installation.

 There has been some effort trying to move the network configuration logic to the `first stage` but, that is something that was only partially addressed.

 The idea is, that, **since SLE-15-SP3**, the AutoYaST network configuration, by default, will be done during the `first stage`, and the networking section will be removed completely from the profile in order to not call the lan auto client in the second stage in case of enabled.

+> **Note**: An option to explicitly force the configuration of the network during the `second stage` is expected to be added, but it is still pending.

 First Stage
 -----------